Createdd/Writing/articles/LearningsFirstFullStack.md

 https://unsplash.com/photos/BghGseQbAkA)
 Photo by Hugo Sousa on Unsplash

 The [FreeCodeCamp Curriculum](https://www.freecodecamp.org/challenges/build-a-voting-app) qualifies the voting app as an advanced backend challenge.
 However I didn't really understand that qualification, since all user stories are pointing to a full stack app.
-Here are some of my findings when tackeling this app.
+Here are some of my findings when tackling this app.
 These can be especially revealing for coding beginners, who are on the same path.

 [➡️ Github Repo is available here ⬅️](https://github.com/DDCreationStudios/votingApp)